fink-stanislav/AutomaticTradingSystem/index.md

 #### Agents
 Implementations of both Q-Learning algorithms are represented as two classes in `agents` module. `QAgent` class contains a q-table in form of dictionary while `DeepQAgent` counterpart contains neural network instead.
 With all advantages of the neural network mentioned above, it is neither large nor complicated, see Fig. 4.
 It has two hidden layers of size 24 with RELU activation functions, three input neurons, and three output neurons.
 Curiously that larger and smaller networks performed worse.

+![Fig. 4.
+NN][fig4]
+Figure 4.
+Neural network architecture

-Main differences of these classes are in methods `learn` and `choose\_action`.
+Main differences of these classes are in methods `learn` and `choose_action`.
 NN-based agent utilizes backward propagation in order to train its model while table-based one only checks if state is stored in table and updates it if it is and stores it if it is not.

 Every agent has metadata, in other words information about agent itself, and associated model.
 In context of agent a model is trained neural network for Deep Q-Learning and filled table for Q-Learning.
 This information is required to be stored in order to be reusable.
 However agents are not aware of how and where to store it because they should not be responsible for this.
 This work is delegated to other entities introduced below.